Raising half a million dollars every year for The United Way Ottawa

-Over the past 11 years, OCSB employees have raised over $6 million for The United Way Ottawa.
-The OCSB remains was one of the top workplace campaigns in the city of Ottawa.
+At the Announcement Ceremony on Thursday, December 6, 2018, central OCSB staff witnessed the unveiling of the total funds raised with the help of five of the canvassers at the Board office building.
+Over the past 15 years, OCSB employees have raised over $7 million for The United Way Ottawa.
+The OCSB remains one of the top workplace campaigns in the city of Ottawa.
 The campaign is just one of the ways the OCSB works to make our community a better place for everyone to live, grow, and learn.

 The United Way Ottawa directly benefits young people in our community with emphasis on homework clubs, counselling programs and healthy lifestyle promotion.
 United Way Ottawa works in consultation with various organizations within the community to identify any gaps in services and neighbourhoods in need.
 Improved contributions by organizations like the OCSB means programs can be enhanced to help a greater number of the people in the community.